 Use approved sanitizer, or wash your hands in the feedroom upon arrival at the barn.
 We will keep soap stocked at the sink.
 Please wear your riding gloves (to help keep from touching your face) for the entirety of your visit.
 Take them off just before leaving, then wash your hands in the feedroom immediately before leaving or use sanitizer.
 Do not touch anything on your way out to your vehicle.
 Feedroom mandoors will remain open so no need to touch them.

 Do not touch anyone else’s horses, tack or equipment.
 Including items in the feedroom.
 If you need something please reach out and let me know!

 Limit to 4 people in the main or lower barns at any given time.
 Plenty of outdoor spaces to groom and tack.
-Limit group rides to 4 people or less at a time.
-Please maintain the suggested 6 foot physical distance from others while on the property.
+Please maintain a 6 foot physical distance from others while on the property.

 If you wish to avoid the common areas you are welcome to keep equipment in your vehicle and use the outside tie spaces for grooming and tacking.
 There are several in the upper and lower barn available, just ask if you are not sure where to be!

 Essential doors to remain open to allow airflow and no need for physical contact with them.

 Disinfectant sprays bottles will be stationed near the washrack and in feedroom to spray anything communal you may need to touch, such as crossties, aisle cleaning equipment near shavings room, and the feedroom wash basin.
 Barn staff will spray these areas regularly, but you may also use them to sanitize anything you wish.
 It is safe for skin and fabric, but it may slightly discolor fabrics.